 Chassidy Cooper, PhD

-Dr. Cooper currently serves as the Equity and Inclusion Coordinator.
+Dr. Cooper currently serves as the Coordinator.
 Prior to joining ETSU, Cooper worked in academic and student affairs areas including: academic and career advising, academic support, new student orientation, first year experience, and student leadership development.

 Cooper is a native Arkansan.
 She received her bachelor’s degree in history from Sewanee-the University of the South, master’s degree in higher education from UA Little Rock and completed her doctoral program in Interdisciplinary Leadership Studies at the University of Central Arkansas.